A Quick Note about Ronnie K's Career Journeys

 P.S.
 People often ask me, “So what caused your PTSD?”
 For a long time, I didn’t know how to answer.
 But recently, I found the words ...

-“My barrel full of life’s disappointments overflowed and broke.
+“My barrel full of life’s emotional disappointments overflowed and broke.

 And what was in that barrel ... was my precious heart.”